Cover of The Captain of Estel

 An adult SF trilogy that may also be enjoyed by mature high school age readers

-This is a story about the far-reaching influence of one man, the captain of a small starship, on the future of humankind.
-As a young starship pilot Terry Radnor commits himself to defending the colony world Maclairn against those who oppose the spread of paranormal human mind powers, not guessing the grief this will bring him.
-Torn away against his will after learning a secret too deep for its disclosure to be risked, he builds a new life in exile without hope of`honoring his pledge.
-Yet through a series of seemingly meaningless incidents, fate puts him in place not only to confront the colony's greatest peril, but to fulfill a destiny far greater than he has ever imagined--which ultimately, due to the impact of his legacy on his successors, will revitalize the declinig civilization of Earth.
+This is a story about the far-reaching influence of one man, originally no more than an ordinary space pilot, on the future of humankind.
+As a young starship officer Terry Radnor commits himself to defending the colony world Maclairn against enemies who oppose the spread of paranormal human mind powers, not guessing the grief this will bring him.
+Torn away from his wife and once-promising career after learning a secret too deep for its disclosure to be risked, he is forced to build a new life in exile without hope of`honoring his pledge.
+Yet through a series of seemigly meaningless incidents, fate puts him in place to confront the colony's greatest peril, and ultimately leads him, as captain of his own ship Estel, to a destiny far greater than he has ever imagined--a destiny which, due to the impact of his legacy on his successors, will revitalize the declinig civilization of Earth.

 "The book profits from Engdahl’s long experience as a professional writer, assuring an engaging read." --Brenncke's Review Blog "Reaches back to the brio and speculation of Engdahl's classic books of the Seventies." --Literary critic Nicholas Birns "These novels are not so much genre . . .
 'Science Fiction' as they are Literature.
 These are novels about life." --Jacqueline Lichtenberg

-Purchase an ebook copy of The Captain of Este from Amazon, Amazon UK, Barnes & Noble, Apple Books, Kobo, or Smashwords
+Purchase an ebook copy of The Captain of Este from Amazon, Amazon UK, Barnes & Noble, Apple Books, Kobo, Smashwords, or Google Play.

 See more quotes from reviews.